Quantum complexity in gravity, quantum field theory, and quantum information science: Dialogue

-\textit{Sagredo:} Sofia, even finding bounds---other than the simple bounds known already---seems nontrivial.
+\textit{Sagredo:} Sofia, even finding bounds---other than the simple bounds known already---seems difficult.
 How can we make progress?

 \textit{Sofia:} At least two approaches can improve current bounds on complexity.
-One approach centers on random unitary circuits, which form a toy model for chaotic dynamics.
-Invoking random unitary circuits, we can apply differential topology and algebraic geometry to manifolds formed by unitaries.
-Also, when considering random unitary circuits, we can apply unitary designs---probability distributions that cannot be distinguished from the Haar measure in polynomial time.
+One applies to random unitary circuits (see Sec.~\ref{sec_growth}-\ref{subsec_grwothofapproximate}), which are a toy model for chaotic dynamics.
+Invoking random unitary circuits, we can apply differential topology and algebraic geometry to manifolds formed by unitary transformations.
+Also, when considering random unitary circuits, we can use unitary designs---probability distributions that cannot be distinguished from the Haar measure in polynomial time.

-The second approach centers on Nielsen's notion of complexity.
-Suppose we want to perform some unitary on $n$ qubits.
-Each of many circuits implements that unitary.
-The unitary group $\mathrm{SU}(2^n)$, equipped with a continuous norm, forms a differential manifold.
-Nielsen casts the optimal circuit as a path on the manifold.
-The geodesic's length bounds the unitary's quantum complexity \cite{nielsen2010quantum,Brown:2022phc}.
-This bound is often imprecise, but it may be useful.
+The second approach (see Sec.~\ref{ssec:Nielsen_complexity}) centers on Nielsen's notion of complexity.
+Suppose we want to perform some unitary transformation on $n$ qubits.
+Many circuits implement that transformation.
+Now observe that the unitary group $\mathrm{SU}(2^n)$, equipped with a continuous norm, forms a differential manifold.
+Nielsen considers geodesic paths on this manifold from the identity to the transformation of interest.
+The geodesic is computed with respect to a ``complexity metric'' that specifies that distances are small in ``simple'' directions on the manifold and large in ``complex'' directions.
+Here ``simple'' can be defined in whatever way is appropriate to the problem at hand -- for example, we might say that an operation is ``simple'' if it acts on less than $k$ qubits.
+The geodesic length in the complexity metric bounds the quantum complexity of the unitary transformation \cite{nielsen2010quantum,Brown:2022phc}.
+This bound can be useful, but may not be tight.

 \textit{Sagredo:} I have heard of other notions of complexity, such as Kolmogorov complexity.
 Can you define them?